Give back to your local community by becoming an OzChild volunteer

-Volunteers are crucial to the work we do, helping support children and families and allowing us to deliver our Volunteer Family Support Program.
+Volunteers are crucial to the work we do, helping support children, young people and their families and allowing us to deliver our Volunteer Family Support Program.
 Volunteers provide both practical and emotional support to families and offer a helping hand through difficult times.

 Volunteers of the Family Support Program are asked to commit 2-4 hours per fortnight to support children and families through a range of activities such as:

 - Supporting a parent with household routines and positive parenting.